The FreeDMR Server.

-The new system is derived from HBlink and is fully-open source and available on GitHUB.
+The new system is derived from HBlink and is fully-open source and available on Gitlab.
 The server software allows the implementation of features as we would like to see them, making the software completely customisable to your needs.
 This also allows the response to issues and bugs more effectively.
 This system is bridged to other Servers, providing a frontend system with enhanced functionality.
 It also enabled repeaters to be able to communicate even if a Server upstream is down.
 An overview of the added functionality is below.
 Note, all of this functionality is optional and configurable.

 FreeDMR UK (The UK Network)

 Optionally, (set in Options) a 15 minute voice ident in DMR can be set on Time Slot 2.
 The repeater’s or hotspot call-sign is (spoken) “sent” via “All Call” for optional voice ident.
 “This is CALL-SIGN FreeDMR”

 Things it doesn’t do.